veganpolice/veganpolice.github.io/README.md

-Final Fest is a semi-annually held micro-festival celebrating the end of summer.
+Final Fest is a micro-festival celebrating the end of summer.
 Join us for a weekend of food, activities, parties and new connections, *with festival magic!*

 Feel welcome to join for part of Final Fest, such as the BBQ or party... or come for the whole thing, and even help out!